Your questions answered.

 We then help by working closely with topic specialist organisations to integrate their messaging into our programme and help meet their objectives, adding value to their existing specialist interventions.
 Our platform then signposts teachers to specialist content, activities and visits through our curated resources database.

-We are planning a Welsh language version, and are open to opportunities to widen access to the 360 platform for new audiences.
+We are planning a Welsh language version, and are open to opportunities to widen access to the 360 platform for new audiences in Britain and Ireland, and further afield.

 Phase 1 Safeguarding, launching in Spring 2022, is for Year 6 at primary, as well as Y7-9.
 Our priority now is to secure funding to extend Safeguarding resources to include early years, Key Stage 1 and all of Key Stage 2.
 In other words, watch this space!

-Phase 1 on safeguarding, available Spring 2022, is appropriate for 10-14 year olds.
-That’s Year 6/Primary 7 to Year 9/Secondary 10.
+Phase 1 on safeguarding, available from Spring 2022, is appropriate for 10-14 year olds.
+That’s Year 6 in England and Wales or Primary 7 in Northern Ireland and Scotland, to Year 9 in England and Wales, Year 10 in Northern Ireland and Secondary 3 in Scotland.
+(We don’t decide on the confusing differences in labelling!).
 We hope to extend provision to the whole primary age group very soon.

 We’re different because we: –